n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.clockifytrigger.md

 [Clockify](https://clockify.me/) is a free time tracker and timesheet app for tracking work hours across projects.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/clockify/).
+///

 **Note:** This node uses the workflow timezone setting to specify the range of time entries starting time.
 You have to configure the workflow timezone setting if you want this Trigger node to retrieve the right time entries.